Back to answers

 +

-No. A slipped deal may still close later.
-The issue is that it did not close when the forecast expected it to close.
+No. A slipped deal can still close.
+The problem is that it did not close when expected.

 +